Initial Programs Performance Data

 Candidates in teacher preparation programs are required by Michigan state law to pass the Michigan Test for Teacher Certification (MTTC) in the area(s) relevant to their certification.
 This ensures that all teachers know the content that they will be asked to teach PK-12 students.

-As this table shows, MSU-prepared teacher candidates consistently outperform their peers at other Michigan institutions on these exams (on average, with cumulative pass rates nearly 10% higher).
-We particularly excel in the area of elementary and secondary mathematics; elementary and secondary science; secondary history; and elementary education.
-Here, our MTTC scores outpace the statewide average by more than 10 percentage points!
+As this table shows, MSU-prepared teacher candidates consistently outperform their peers at other Michigan institutions on these exams (on average, with cumulative pass rates nearly 6% higher).
+We particularly excel across our secondary programs (English, Mathematics, Science, and Social Studies) and in the fine arts (Music and Visual Arts).
+In many of these areas, our MTTC scores outpace the statewide average by more than 10 percentage points!

 Program Exit Data

 In order to define exit standards for our program, we developed the Assessment of Progress (AoP).
-Teacher candidates must demonstrate mastery of the twenty-three aspects of teaching that make up the AoP.
+Teacher candidates must demonstrate mastery of the eighteen core teaching practices as defined by the state of Michigan.

-This table shows how the mean exit score for each AoP item by licensure area.
+This table shows the mean exit score for each AoP item by licensure area.
+It also shows overall average AoP score by race, gender, and first-generation college student status.

 Intercultural Developmental Inventory Data